How Much To Renew Driving Licence: Renewal Cost And Fees UK

 - Be a UK resident

-Payment is made upfront.
-Processing takes one week online, up to three weeks by post.
+Payment is made upfront at the point of application.
+Processing takes approximately one week online and up to three weeks by post.

 Frequently Asked Questions About How Much To Renew Driving Licence